PierluigiViscillo7/Risk-Management/README.md

 4. CAViaR – Indirect GARCH(1,1) (CAViaR–IG), Engle and Manganelli(2004);

-The models will be backtested using Unconditional Coverage test, Independence Test, and Conditional Coverage Test.
+The models will be backtested using Unconditional Coverage test, Independence Test, and Conditional Coverage Test.\\
-The Main file contains an example on how to use the functions.
+The Main file contains an example on how to estimate all VaR models and how to perform the backtesting procedures.